MegaPast2Future/PHYLACINE_1.2/README.md

 To use the latest version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
 This updated version of the PHYLACINE database should be used over the original version.

-To download the archival version of PHYLACINE (Version 1.2.0), vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).
+To download the archival version of PHYLACINE (Version 1.2.0), visit our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).
 <br><br>

 ### Cite the data
-To cite PHYLACINE, please cite the original and the latest version:
+To cite PHYLACINE, please use the following for the original version and the latest version:

 **Original (1.2):**
 > Faurby, S., Davis, M., Pedersen, R. Ø., Schowanek, S. D., Antonelli, A., & Svenning, J.C.
 (2018).
 PHYLACINE 1.2: The Phylogenetic Atlas of Mammal Macroecology.
 Ecology. doi:10.1002/ecy.2443

 **Latest (1.2.1):**
-> Faurby, S., Pedersen, R. Ø., Davis, M., Schowanek, Jarvie, S., S. D., Antonelli, A., & Svenning, J.C.
+> Faurby, S., Pedersen, R. Ø., Davis, M., Schowanek, S. D., Jarvie, S., Antonelli, A., & Svenning, J.C.
 (2020).
 PHYLACINE 1.2.1: An update to the Phylogenetic Atlas of Mammal Macroecology. doi:???

 Also, please cite the underlying large datasets that were used to make PHYLACINE.
-Details on these datasets and their respective citations can be found in the PHYLACINE 1.2 metadata.
+Details on these datasets and their respective citations can be found in the PHYLACINE 1.2 and PHYLACINE 1.2.1 metadata.

 If you would like high resolution copies of the PHYLACINE logo for your presentations, we have both a [colored version](docs/PHYLACINE_logo_large.png) and a [black and white version](docs/PHYLACINE_logo_large_bw.png) that you may use.
 <br><br>